The Matrix Resurrections trailer teases the sequel we always wanted

 And that's why The Matrix Resurrections, and its trailer in particular, have been greeted with such fanfare.
 Diehard Matrix fans have been desperate for a new entry in the series, which would rectify (or retcon) the events of Reloaded and Revolutions – even if it only does so slightly.

-So we live in hope that The Matrix Resurrections will not only bring the series to new audiences, but also deliver a sequel that's in keeping with the original.
+We live in hope that The Matrix Resurrections will not only bring the series to new audiences, but also deliver a sequel that's in keeping with the original – maybe with a fresh, modern spin.

 Bringing back key characters from the trilogy (and hiring some of the same actors in the process) will go a long way towards that.
 Telling a story that gives nods to its past while taking the franchise forward in new directions, too, should massively help.